larsbaunwall/bricky/README.md

 Bricky indexes content stored in markdown files and vectorizes it using OpenAI embeddings.
 It then uses few-shot learning using a ChatGPT prompt to generate an answer based on relevant content.

+Read more about my journey into this field and the background for creating Bricky in [my blog article](https://medium.com/@larslb/standing-on-the-shoulders-of-a-giant-embedding-intelligent-behavior-using-large-language-models-8c0f644b6d87)

 The project is inspired by the awesome [HoustonAI by Astro](https://github.com/withastro/houston.astro.build)

 ![screenshot.png](./res/bricky-recording.gif)